stevensona/shader-toy/README.md

 ## Todo

 * Receive more feedback,
-* portable export of shader,
-* disable audio in non-portable version,
+* disable audio in non-portable version.
-* cubemap sampling.

 ## Contributing